Hello, my name is Harriet, and I am one of the employees at Sinder’s Bridal House.

 Lots of brides have the idea that they will cry when they find “the dress.”
 While this can happen, it doesn’t always, and it’s not a requirement.
 Not all brides have an outward display of emotion, and that is perfectly acceptable.
 When you have found “the dress” you”ll know, no matter what your reaction is.

-So there they are; the top tips from Sinder’s expert bridal consultant so you can have the best wedding dress shopping experience possible.
+So there they are; the top tips from Sinder’s expert bridal stylist so you can have the best wedding dress shopping experience possible.

 If you have any other questions regarding wedding dress shopping please let us know and we’ll find the answer for you.